aws-samples/aws-migops-guidance/User Guide/migration-journeys.md

    The description and completion date fields are optional\.
 If you leave them blank, you can specify them after you create the journey\.

    Choose the migration space in which you want to put the journey\.
-Alternatively, you can enter a name for a new migration space, and MigOps will create the migration space at the same time it creates the journey\.
+Alternatively, you can enter a name for a new migration space, and Migration Hub will create the migration space at the same time it creates the journey\.

 1. Choose the template that you want to use for the journey\.